stefimaz/Fintech_Database/C19_Blockchain_wallets/README.md

 ## User Experience

 The streamlit app is run form your terminal and open on a localhost.
 To use this application, open your environement and type: streamlit run fintech_finder.py.
+Make sure all the file are present in the same folder.

 ---